rotemvazana/RNA-Protein-Correlation-Analyzer/README.md

 - Switching genes table with Δr  for stage progression (CSV)
 - Multi-panel scatter plots for top switching genes - tumor vs. normal (one row per gene, Tumor | Normal columns)
 - Multi-panel scatter plots for top switching genes - stage progression (one row per gene, one column per stage)

+Identifying switching genes is biologically meaningful - for example, a gene that loses mRNA-protein coupling specifically in tumor tissue, while maintaining tight coupling in normal tissue, is a strong candidate for post-transcriptional regulation that is activated or dysregulated by cancer.
+Such genes may be subject to translational repression, altered protein degradation, or microRNA-mediated silencing that operates specifically in the tumor context.
+The switching genes identified by this tool can therefore serve as a starting point for further investigation: their regulatory mechanisms can be explored through existing databases, and the candidates can be validated in-vitro and/or in-vivo later on.

 ---